mysterious-coding/base_entranced/README.md

 1 = prints times for each objective after completion; writes all obj times at end of round.
 Compares times and highlights faster time in green in round 2.

-Note: siege_narshaddaa has a bug that causes offense to always complete final obj in stats.
-There is a patched version of nar available here: [[link]](https://sites.google.com/site/duosjk3siegemods/home/serverstuff) this is only required serverside.
-Clients do not need to update to this version.

 ####`/g_endSiege`
 0 = no tiebreaking rules (JK3 default)